 Most lenders insist on minimum credit scores, usually around 680.
 It can also take anywhere from two weeks to two months for a traditional term loan to be processed.

 Small Business Administration (SBA) loans are very similar to standard term loans offered by private lenders.
-The biggest difference is that SBA loans are serviced by lenders that have agreed to offer more favorable terms to groups that might struggle to secure traditional business financing, such as women founders and minority business owners.
+The biggest difference is that SBA loans are serviced by lenders that have agreed to offer more favorable terms to groups that might struggle to secure traditional small business financing, such as women founders and minority business owners.